sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

  ```
  * Detailed output from the switch can be obtained with the following CLI
  * The system health monitor list command should include the status of the DPU.
 If one or more DPUs are not ok it should be highlighted in the command output
- * The switch will fetch the DPU information stored in the DPU's STATE_DB as needed
+ * The switch will fetch the DPU information stored in the DPU's STATE_DB as needed using a gRPC client running on the switch PMON.

 show system-health monitor-list       <font>**`Executed on the switch`**</font>
 ```